 The U.S. has successfully cut its CO2 emissions by 18% since 2005, largely by switching from coal to natural gas (see Exhibit 1).
 Emerging economies could benefit from this strategy, and the U.S. should facilitate this transition with LNG exports aligned with the Paris Accord’s goals.

-ADI Analytics is a prestigious, boutique consulting firm specializing in oil & gas, energy transition, and chemicals since 2009.
-We bring deep, first-rate expertise in a broad range of markets including natural gas and LNG, where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.
+ADI is a prestigious, boutique consulting firm specializing in oil and gas, energy transition, and chemicals since 2009.
+We bring deep expertise in a broad range of markets where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.

-We also host the ADI Forum, one of Houston’s distinguished industry conferences, to bring c-suite executives from oil & gas, energy transition, and chemicals together for meaningful dialogue and strategic insights across the value chains.
+We also host the ADI Forum that brings c-suite executives together for meaningful dialogue and strategic insights across the oil & gas, energy transition, and chemicals value chains.
+Learn more about the ADI Forum.

 Subscribe to our newsletter or contact us to learn more.